 - Completion of application forms,

-- A grade school teacher recommendation regarding academic potential and personal character,
+- At least one grade school teacher recommendation regarding academic potential and personal character,

 - Middle school transcripts

 Admission may be unconditional, or probationary in which case additional conditions may need to be met before entering ninth grade.
 Students transferring to Grade 10, 11, or 12 must: